-NOTES TO FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED JUNE 30, 2012
+NOTES TO FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED JUNE 30, 2013

 Fund financial statements: The fund financial statements provide information about the Commission's funds.
 Separate statements for each fund category - governmental and proprietary - are presented.
 The emphasis of fund financial statements is on major governmental and enterprise funds, each displayed in a separate column.
-All remaining governmental and reported as nonmajor funds.
+All remaining governmental and enterprise funds are aggregated and reported as nonmajor funds.

 Proprietary fund operating revenues, such as charges for services, result from exchange transactions associated with the principal activity of the fund.
 Exchange transactions are those in which each party receives and gives up essentially equal values.
-Nonoperating revenues of proprietary funds include investment earnings and revenues resulting from ancillary activities.
+Non-operating revenues of proprietary funds include investment earnings and revenues resulting from ancillary activities.